Harperoasis/Voiseedtask1/README.md

 # Voiseedtask1
-output.csv: the document contains extracted features\{paragraph}
+output.csv: the document contains extracted features

-classifier.ipynb: the code for preparing dataset and training classifiers\{paragraph}
+classifier.ipynb: the code for preparing dataset and training classifiers

 Feature extraction.ipynb: the code for appending gender label to the folder name and extracting features